 Audiobook

-Newbery Medalist Kwame Alexander brings you How to Read a Book, a poetic journey about the experience of reading.
+"2020 Audie Awards® Finalist - Young Reader Newbery Medalist Kwame Alexander narrates the audiobook version of his How to Read a Book, a poetic journey about the experience of reading.
 Find a tree—a black tupelo or dawn redwood will do—and plant yourself.
 (It’s okay if you prefer a stoop, like Langston Hughes.)
 With these words, an adventure begins.
-Kwame Alexander’s evocative poetry takes listeners on a sensory journey between the pages of a book.
+Kwame Alexander’s evocative poetry takes listeners on a sensory journey between the pages of a book."

 Kwame Alexander (Author), Kwame Alexander (Narrator)